Ask & Answer: India's Largest Education Community

 Contributor-Level 10

-The SLAT exam will comprise a total of 60 questions which will be required to be answered in 60 minutes (1 hour).
-There will be five sections in SLAT 2026 exam and each section will have 12 questions.
-Candidates must practice previous year papers and sample papers to understand the structure of exam and level of questions asked in exam.
+The SLAT exam have a total of 60 questions divided into five sections.
+Candidates must practice previous year papers to understand the kind of questions asked in exam.

 New Question